Ezequiel92/GalaxyInspector/docs/src/api/auxiliary_functions.md

 # Auxiliary functions

-These functions are only used internally, and are general in the sense that do not depend on the specifics of simulation code.
+These functions are used internally and none are exported.

-None of these functions are exported.
+This auxiliary functions do not depend on the specifics of the simulation code.

 ---